EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 %}}

 Despite some localized declines in 2025, the broader story of eviction remains far from optimistic.
 While filings fell in a handful of places, newly available data from previously untracked locations consistently show high, and often worsening, levels of eviction filing activity.
 As our data coverage expands, the numbers continue to demonstrate the scale and prevalence of housing instability across the entire country.

+{{< pullquote "This year’s data also reflect a familiar pattern: eviction cases are concentrated among a small number of landlords.
+These landlords, through a handful of buildings, drive a disproportionate number of renters into court." >}}

 Evictions are only one measure of a broader housing affordability crisis.
 Nationally, [the typical rent is 18% higher than it was five years ago](https://www.apartmentlist.com/research/national-rent-data), and a [record high of 49% of renters are now rent burdened](https://www.jchs.harvard.edu/blog/six-takeaways-americas-rental-housing-2026).
 There is no immediate federal relief in sight for an already strained system.
 Indeed, the President’s proposed budget for the coming year requests [$3.8 billion in cuts to HUD funding for affordable housing and homelessness programs](https://nlihc.org/resource/president-trump-releases-fy27-budget-request-proposing-significant-cuts-hud-programs-and).